krissen/historical_stats/README.md

 ## Contributing

 Pull requests and suggestions are welcome!

-All code should be commented in English and follow KISS and DRY principles.
+- All code should be commented in English and follow KISS and DRY principles.
+- Please make PR:s to the `dev` branch, not master.

 ---